Malav5372/Edge2Mesh/Edge2Mesh/README.md

 ### Edge2Mesh: Advanced 2D Line Projection and Silhouette mesh Generator for 3D objects

 ### Introduction:
+Welcome to Edge2Mesh, a project developed in JavaScript.
+It offers two primary types of projections: geometry edge projection and silhouette projection.
+Each projection type is equipped with a set of configurable metrics and controls, for various computer graphics tasks.

 ### Type 1: Geometry Edge Projection